BhaskarMantralaHub/selenium-webdriver-testng/README.md

     }
 ```

-Injecting **ITestResult** object for all listener methods and hook methods
+Injecting **ITestResult** object for all listener event methods and hook methods